anthonygar227/logarithmic-calculator/README.md

 ## Reference

 Oscar Lanzi.
 "Is There Any Equivalent of Taylor/Maclaurin Series of ln(1+x) for |x| > 1."
 Mathematics Stack Exchange, 26 Apr.
 2019.

+## Full Report

+See [REPORT.md](REPORT.md) for the complete project writeup, including mathematical derivations and development process.